wasabipesto/beehive/src/wedding/index.md

 - Create a list of which typical events you (both) are interested in, which you are okay with, and which you would prefer not to do.
 - Your average guest has a mental plan of events for the wedding.
 Do your best to understand what that is before you start changing things.
 - Each change you make from the default "traditional" wedding will have some impact.
-There's not a good way to quantify this, but try to imagine how non-traditional of a wedding you would be comfortable with and use this as a "budget" of possible changes.
+There's not a good way to quantify this, but try to imagine how non-traditional a wedding you would be comfortable with and use this as a "budget" of possible changes.
-- For events you remove, try to understand its purpose or value and find an alternative that can fulfill that.
+- For events you remove, try to understand their purpose or value and find an alternative that can fulfill that.
 You'll find that many events don't serve a purpose at all.
 - For events you are on the fence about, see if you can add flexibility to the schedule to give you an out on the day of.
 This is especially good for photographs in case you need to duck out early to chill.
 - At the end of the day, weigh your own preferences 5-10 times higher than your guests.
 Not an overwhelming amount, but significantly more than you might expect.